rycolab/website/content/classes/aflt-s22/main.md

 <!-- , depending on the individual preferences of the teaching staff.
 Regardless, all sections will be recorded.
 Schedule to be posted at the beginning of the semester. -->

 **Course Live Chat:**
 To provide an easier way to communicate with the teaching team and your colleagues, we have set up a chat server [here](https://chat.rycolab.inf.ethz.ch/).
-We encourage you to sign up and participate in the discussions there!
+It is hosted on ETH servers and it will be the main communication hub for the course!
+We encourage you to sign up and participate in the discussions there.

 **Literature:**
 [`Rayuela`](https://github.com/rycolab/aflt-f2022)